basicswap/basicswap/doc/simplex.md

 `BBDF7BDAD1548B16836AF5B9D53BDFD153C366BA` (`build@simplex.chat`).
 The
 key is bundled locally or fetched from a keyserver on first prepare.

+Upstream's signed manifest for 7.0.0 only lists the Ubuntu `x86_64` builds.
+For builds that are not in the manifest (Linux `aarch64`, macOS, Windows) prepare checks the hash against the `SHA2-256(...)` lines in the GitHub release notes instead and logs a warning, because that hash is not covered by the PGP signature.

 An existing binary at `bin/simplex/simplex-chat` is re-verified against the manifest for `SIMPLEX_CHAT_VERSION` each time prepare adds the network.
 If it doesn't match (wrong version, manual replacement,